Prynde/Web-Framework-Project/README.md

     -Post new blog posts
     -View received feedback and react to them
-    -view received issues and react to them more funtionalities to come.
+    -view received issues and react to them
+Socket.io for server-client communication to update message-data @ DB (Currently: status, subject, to be expanded) more funtionalities to come.